For Harvard undergraduates only.

 The Weatherhead Center holds an annual competition to award fifteen to twenty travel grants to support the summer field research of Harvard undergraduates.
 These grants are designed to help finance travel in connection with senior thesis research on international affairs.
-All grant recipients become Undergraduate Associates of the Weatherhead Center for the year following their summer research and present their research findings at a conference organized by the Center in February of their senior year.
+All grant recipients become Undergraduate Associates of the Weatherhead Center for the academic year following their summer research and present their research findings at a conference organized by the Center in February of their senior year.

-Projects must relate to the core research areas of the Center, broadly defined to encompass international, transnational, global, and comparative national issues that may address contemporary or historical topics, including rigorous policy analysis, as well as the study of specific countries and regions outside the United States.
+Projects must relate to the core research areas of the Center, broadly defined to encompass international, transnational, global, and comparative national issues that address contemporary or historical topics, including rigorous policy analysis, as well as the study of specific countries and regions outside the United States.

 Applicants must clarify how their research relates to the interests of the Center.
 Projects that are exclusively domestic (relating merely to characteristics internal to any single country) and that lack broader international implications will not be funded.

 Student program funds come from the Williams/Lodge International Government and Public Affairs Research Fund, the Hartley R. Rogers family, the Weatherhead Foundation, the Maurice and Sarah Samuels family, Weatherhead Center Advisory Committee member Adele S. Simmons, and Advisory Committee Chair Kenneth I. Juster.
-Rogers Family Research Grants provide funds for students who plan to conduct thesis research in Africa and the poorer countries of South and Southeast Asia.
+Rogers Family Research Grants provide funds for students who conduct thesis research in Africa and the poorer countries of South and Southeast Asia.
 In addition to providing funds for the expenses of thesis research, Rogers Family Research Grant recipients who are on financial aid receive funds that substitute for the requirement of summer work earnings.

 For those focusing on Canadian topics, please see the page on the Center's grants for thesis research in Canada.

-Grants range from $1,500 to $6,000.
+Grants range from $1,000 to $6,000.